rencreations/atlas/docs/notes/development-log.md

 - 2025-11-04 — Parked the refactor proposal; not worth the churn right now.
 - 2025-11-08 — Flagged follow-ups for the next planning slot; owners assigned below.
 - 2025-11-13 — Walked through the current state with the team and captured open questions.
+- 2025-11-13 — Follow-up: add a metric before changing the default.